amolood/khartoumap/README.md

 ---

-## A Window in Time Through Transit
+## A Window in Time Through Public Transit

 Sudan – and its capital city, Khartoum – was a country in motion.
 Bustling streets, lively markets, congested traffic, and scores of public transit riders were common sights.